Roasted Vegetable Couscous

 Roast the vegetables in the preheated oven for about 45 minutes, stirring a couple of times throughout, or until they are wilted and browned on the edges.
 Pick out the whole cloves of garlic and mince them.

 While the vegetables are roasting, cook the couscous.
 This is what couscous looks like uncooked.
 Very small, irregular granules.
-You can usually find this in bulk bins, or sometimes near the pasta or boxed pasta and rice pilaf mixes (although boxed versions are always much more expensive than bulk varieties).
+You can usually find this in bulk bins, or sometimes near the pasta or boxed pasta and rice pilaf mixes.
+Just keep in mind that boxed versions are always much more expensive than purchasing in bulk.

-Bring 3 cups vegetable broth to a boil over high heat.
-Once boiling, pour in the couscous, turn the heat off, replace the lid, and let the couscous sit undisturbed for 10 minutes.
+Bring 3 cups vegetable broth (or chicken broth) to a boil over high heat.
+Once boiling, add the couscous, replace the lid, and remove it from the heat.
+Let the couscous sit undisturbed for 10 minutes.
 The couscous will absorb the hot water as it sits.

 Chop about 1/4 bunch fresh parsley.